Sexual Violence in History: A Bibliography

 G e n e r a l I n f o r m a t i o n

 »Publius Papinius Statius (c.
 45 - c.
 96) was a Greco-Roman poet of the 1st century CE.
 His surviving Latin poetry includes an epic in twelve books, the Thebaid; a collection of occasional poetry, the Silvae; and an unfinished epic, the Achilleid.
-He is also known for his appearance as a guide in the Purgatory section of Dante's epic poem, the Divine Comedy.« -- More information: Wikipedia
+He is also known for his appearance as a guide in the Purgatory section of Dante's epic poem, the Divine Comedy.« (Extract from: Wikipedia)

 I n f o r m a t i o n

 »The Achilleid (Latin: Achilleis) is an unfinished epic poem by Publius Papinius Statius that was intended to present the life of Achilles from his youth to his death at Troy.
 Only about one and a half books (1,127 dactylic hexameters) were completed before the poet's death.
-What remains is an account of the hero's early life with the centaur Chiron, and an episode in which his mother, Thetis, disguised him as a girl on the island of Scyros, before he joined the Greek expedition against Troy.« -- More information: Wikipedia
+What remains is an account of the hero's early life with the centaur Chiron, and an episode in which his mother, Thetis, disguised him as a girl on the island of Scyros, before he joined the Greek expedition against Troy.« (Extract from: Wikipedia)

 K e y w o r d s